1. Submissions Policy || 2. Searching the Site || 3. Formatting

 incorrectly unless the artist mispronounces it on purpose -- such as Nas saying

 "men-e-straul" instead of "menstraul" on "It Ain't Hard to Tell".
-No submissions
+If

 your submission will be accepted with our thanks and gratitude.